spekulatius/PHPScraper/websites/README.md

 ### Usage in VanillaPHP-Projects

-If you are building a VanillaPHP project, you will need to include the autoloader in your script at the top of your PHP script:
+If you are building a VanillaPHP project, you will need to include the autoloader at the top of your PHP script:

 ```php
 require 'vendor/autoload.php';